shubhdevelop/Lox/README.md

 ### Reserved Keywords

 ```
-and, class, else, false, for, fun, if, nil, or, print, return, super, this, true, var, while
+and, break, class, else, false, for, fun, if, nil, or, print, return, super, this, true, var, while
 ```

 **Note**: `class`, `fun`, `return`, `super`, and `this` are reserved for future implementation.